The Third Dungeon Battle

 The Third Dungeon Battle: Battle (11)

-"Rather, there's a high chance Core 666 has the Dummy Core."
+"Actually, there's a high chance Core 666 is carrying the Dummy Core."

 I don't know how they're transporting the Dummy Core.
 But judging from the state of Team Demon King's dungeon, it's almost certainly the case.